dbt-labs/jaffle-shop/README.md

 This is a sandbox project for exploring the basic functionality and latest features of dbt.
 It's based on a fictional restaurant called the Jaffle Shop that serves [jaffles](https://en.wikipedia.org/wiki/Pie_iron).

 This README will guide you through setting up the project on dbt Cloud.
-We'll also cover some more advanced options like setting up Environments and Jobs in dbt Cloud, working with a larger dataset, and setting up pre-commit hooks.
+Working through this example should give you a good sense of how dbt Cloud works and what's involved with setting up your own project on dbt Cloud.
+We'll also _optionally_ cover some intermediate topics like setting up Environments and Jobs in dbt Cloud, working with a larger dataset, and setting up pre-commit hooks if you'd like.
+Let's dig in!

 > [!NOTE]
 > This project is geared towards folks learning dbt Cloud with a cloud warehouse.
 If you're brand new to dbt, we recommend starting with the [dbt Learn](https://learn.getdbt.com/) platform.
 It's a free, interactive way to learn dbt, and it's a great way to get started if you're new to the tool.
 If you just want to try dbt locally as quickly as possible without setting up a data warehouse check out [`jaffle_shop_duckdb`](https://github.com/dbt-labs/jaffle_shop_duckdb).